insideapp-oss/sonar-apple/README.md

   OTHER_CFLAGS="\$(inherited) -gen-cdb-fragment-path build/compilation_database" \
   -quiet \
   clean test

-# Saves Periphery log to build/periphery.log (this is necessary for Swift dead code analysis)
-# Don't forget to add --workspace to the build command if your project is part of a workspace
-$ periphery scan \
-  --project "MyApp.xcodeproj" \
-  --schemes "MyApp" \
-  --targets "MyApp" \
-  --skip-build \
-  --index-store-path ./derivedData/Index/DataStore \
-  --format xcode \
-  --quiet | tee build/periphery.log

 # Run the analysis and publish to the SonarQube server
 # Don't forget to specify `sonar.host.url` and `sonar.login` in `sonar-project.properties` or supply it to the following command.